citren0/Java-Authenticator/README.md

 # Java-Authenticator
-authentication demo using hashing on java
+authentication demo using hashing on java.

 Uses sha256 hashes to do basic authentication.
 Will print access granted or access denied based on if the password was correct.